aliab/Persian-TextView/README.md

     <!-- 2.
 Replace <TextView> tags with <info.abdolahi.view.PersianTextView> tags -->
     <!-- 3.
 Specify the path to your custom font in the 'assets' folder
-            using the 'geekui:customTypeface' attribute -->
+            using the 'persianui:customFont' attribute -->
     <info.abdolahi.view.PersianTextView
         android:layout_width="wrap_content"
         android:layout_height="wrap_content"